Applying for Temporary & Short-Term Disability in Ohio

 Applying for Benefits

-Apply for short-term disability benefits by filing a claim with the insurance company or agency that issued your policy.
+You can apply for short-term disability benefits by filing a claim with the insurance company or agency that issued your policy.
 Of course, this option works only for people who purchased coverage before getting sick, hurt, or pregnant and those working for the federal or state government.

-If you need money now that you don’t pay back, you might want to investigate other government benefits instead.
+If you need money that you don’t pay back, you might want to investigate other government benefits instead.
 Many programs qualify you on your projected income, not what you earned in the past, before becoming disabled.

 State Employees